lastmaj/graphql-fpl/README.md

 # fpl-graphql
 A GraphQL wrapper for the Fantasy Premier League (Season : 2019-2020) API, using node and graphql-yoga.
 [Demo](http://graphql-fpl.herokuapp.com/)

+# Important notice
+As of September 2020, fpl-graphql needs update to reflect possible changes in the premier league API.
+Contributions are welcome.
+Right now I am a little busy so it would take some time for fpl-graphql to work again.

 ## FPL Rest API endpoints
 - https://fantasy.premierleague.com/api/bootstrap-static/ : events (gameweeks), teams, players, game settings, phases, and elements (players)